pshagwel/GDPR-Radar/README.md

 ## Instructions

-The list of phrases is located in ./srcs/phrases.txt.
+The list of phrases is located in "phrases.txt".
 Each phrase should be divided by "\n" and should not contain any spaces.
 The tested document should have an extension "txt".
 The result of the GDPR checker will show up in the file "conclusion.txt".